Takaya-Yamazato/IEICE-CS-edit/src/pages/awards/index.md

 description: Awards
 ---

 We are delighted to announce the IEICE Best Paper Award.
-The list of the awarded papers published in the Transactions of the Communications Society is as follows Congratulations to all the award winners.
+The list of the awarded papers published in the transactions and magazine of the communications society is as follows.
+Congratulations to all the award winners.

 # ２０１９
 ## IEICE Paper of the Year